hyperledger/aries-rfcs/features/0028-introduce/README.md

 ```

 `criteria~attach` is optional and is interpreted by Agent software for _resource
 discovery_.
-It contains a set of _selection criteria_ that describe the
+It contains a set of _selection criteria_ that describe an introducee to the introducer.
-credentials or proofs sought after.
 The Introducer honors the request by
 searching for matching candidates that can provide the resources.
 Because there
-are now certain expectations on the outcome, the Introducer MUST inform the
+are now certain expectations on the outcome, the Introducer SHOULD inform the
-Introducee of any subset of the criteria that cannot be satisfied for any
+Introducee of any subset of the criteria that cannot be satisfied.

+>Note 1: This protocol does not intend for the introducer to be strongly trusted; criteria must be double-checked after an introduction if trust is important.

+>Note 2: An agent could request an introduction with criteria that allow the introducee to be strongly identified.
+This could end up undermining privacy or cybersecurity, if the introducer reveals a match for overly selective criteria.
+The introducer MUST take this issue into consideration when responding to a request.

-reason.
-Since the criteria may be satisfied by a group of candidates in
-aggregate - as opposed to a single party satisfying all criteria - then this
-would result in multiple rounds of introductions.
+>Note 3: Since the criteria may be satisfied by a group of candidates in aggregate - as opposed to a single party satisfying all criteria - a partciular introducee descriptor may trigger multiple rounds of introductions.

 (`TODO can we standardise on a language for the selection criteria?`)